mcgin/jenkins_scripting/ruby_job_builder_dsl.md

     JenkinsJob::Deployer.new(builder).run

-Ruby Jobs Builder DSL goes beyond job's creation, it can delete a job, wipe out workspace, trigger a build or even run a given groovy script on Jenkins server.
+Ruby Jobs Builder DSL goes beyond a job's creation, it can delete a job, wipe out the workspace, trigger a build or even run a given groovy script on Jenkins server.
 This allows us to have a script that not only create jobs but also configure Jenkins as well as perform other administrative activities bringing automation to a new level.

     $ cat hello_mars.rb
     require 'rubyjobbuilderdsl'